mu-se373-200704035/MU-SE373-200704035/README.md

 ### Hi there 👋
+This account is created for my school projects.

 <!--
 **mu-se373-200704035/MU-SE373-200704035** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.